chloebanksweb/chloebanks.co.uk/content/posts/happy-world-book-day-.md

 So these aren't necessarily my top books of all time, but here are 10 books I randomly plucked off my shelves this morning as ones I enjoyed!

 1 - _The Stand_, by Stephen King.
 Epic, apocalyptic and not at all your classic horror story.
-Read this if you like: _1984_ by George Orwell.
+Read this if you'd like: _1984_ by George Orwell flipped on its head and given a hint of the supernatural.

 2 - _I Capture the Castle_ by Dodie Smith.
 A beautiful 1930s coming-of-age tale, but not just for kids and teens.
 Read this if you'd like a more grown-up version of _The Secret Garden_ by Frances Hodgson Burnett.